rodrihgh/rodrihgh.github.io/_projects/white-nightmare.md

 frequency spectrum is flat.
 This means that they are composed of all frequencies of the spectrum, in the same way that white light comprises all frequencies in the visible spectrum (what we actually know as colors), hence the name.
 A consequence of this is that all signal values are **independent** of each other.
-These values may follow a Gaussian distribution, although this is not always the case.
+These values often follow a Gaussian distribution, although this is not always the case.

 ### Autoregressive models

 The grayscale levels of the cells and walls in the maze cannot be independent random values, otherwise the structure would be lost.
-On the other hand, if we naively assign black level to walls and white level to cells it will stand out of the white noise and the visual impact will be equally lost.
+On the other hand, if we naively assign black level to walls and white level to cells this will stand out of the white noise and the visual impact will be equally lost.

-The solution is to find a trade-off: the brightness of the maze pixels will be random, but not entirely, so that the structure is preserved.
+The solution is to find a trade-off: the brightness of the maze pixels will be random, but somehow similar to their neighbor's, so that the structure is preserved.
 That is what autoregressive models are about.

 **Autoregressive models** (AR models for short) are random processes obtained by weighting